rrosa-aurea-1/java-angular-web-app/README.md

 ## NEXT DEVELOPMENTS (checked in progress)

-- [ ] Configure credentials environment variables in .netrc file for heroku automatic deploy after travis build
 - [x] Integrate mongodb (and h2) and webservice in spring-boot
 - [ ] Integrate mongodb (and h2) and webservice in node express server
-- [ ] Use embedded node for express in electron: https://nodejs.org/dist/v9.4.0/win-x64/
+- [ ] Use embedded [node](https://nodejs.org/dist/v9.4.0/win-x64/) for express in electron
 - [ ] Use embedded jre for jar in electron
-- [ ] Use electron packager to produce an exe (windows: https://github.com/frankhale/electron-with-express#package-with-electron-packager)
+- [ ] Use electron packager to produce an exe on [windows](https://github.com/frankhale/electron-with-express#package-with-electron-packager)

 ## Table of contents